-Long speeches, complicated descriptions, and flashbacks were often introduced and concluded with the same words; this "ring composition" gave the poet a verbal marker for getting back into the action.
-And scenes that occur often (feasts, battles, insults, contests of arms) were told with the same repetitive structure; if a poet didn't know the details of one particular battle, it made little difference, since all of his "battle scenes" could follow the same pattern.
+Other memory aids included an oral "table of contents," a prologue that outlined what the poet was about to do (something which was as helpful to the audience as to the speaker), as well as occasional halts to recap the action before proceeding on to new scenes.
+Long speeches, complicated descriptions, and flashbacks were often introduced and concluded with the same words; this "ring composition" gave the poet a verbal marker, a way to wrap up the speech or flashback and get back into the action.
+Scenes that occur often (feasts, battles, insults) were told with the same repetitive structure.
+If the poet didn't immediately recollect the details of one particular battle, it made little difference; he could simply follow the already-established pattern.